Pivot / Insurance / 1993-2015

 The Decision Context

 Auto insurance is a low-attention category with high practical stakes.
 Most customers do not want to think about it until price, renewal, claims, or coverage forces the issue.
-That makes memory unusually valuable.
+That makes memory unusually useful.
 The brand that is easiest to remember when the quote moment arrives has an advantage before the comparison even begins.

 GEICO's origin made that memory problem sharper.
 The company was founded in 1936 as Government Employees Insurance Company and was initially targeted to federal employees and certain categories of enlisted military officers.
 Its model was direct and selective before it became broadly famous.